 ‘What is the NetSuite market rate at the moment for my role?’ and 'What price am I looking at for X, Y and Z?’

 For instance, if a NetSuite candidate is willing to drop 10-15% of their current salary, the question has to be WHY?
 Let’s fast forward 6 months.
-Your competitors within the NetSuite market are more prominent and your highly skilled NetSuite employees are now being approached for potential role.
-The subject of your employee’s previous remuneration package is rising to the surface and before long, their expectations are heightened, also known as, competitive market rate.
+Your competitors within the NetSuite market are more prominent and your highly skilled NetSuite employees are now being approached for potential roles.
+The subject of your employee’s previous remuneration package is rising to the surface and before long, their expectations are heightened, also known as a competitive market rate.
 There is a percentage that will stay within their current roles, however on the whole this will at least spark the ‘what if’ question within a candidate.
-The worst-case scenario, a resignation, could be landing in your inbox within the next 4 weeks and you can’t do anything about, so you think.
+The worst-case scenario, a resignation, could be landing in your inbox within the next 4 weeks and you can’t do anything about it, so you think.

 Costly Bad Hires

 Offering a remuneration package lower than the market rate doesn’t only cost you more in the long run as your NetSuite hire is now actively reviewing other opportunities, but it has been even more costly with the initial time and money spent in interviewing multiple candidates, on multiple occasions and multiple decision makers along with potential project delays and reduced system utilisation.

 All of which could cost hundreds of thousands if not millions.
 Statistically, a bad hire costs a business thirty times what they spend in on-boarding/salary etc. for the period of employment.